A comparison between short GRB afterglows and AT2017gfo: shedding light on kilonovae properties: Introduction

-The most {\bf plausible evidence of a} kilonova {\bf before AT2017gfo} is that observed as an emerging component from the NIR afterglow of the short GRB 130603B at z=0.356 \citep{Tanvir2013a}.
-Other possible kilonova signatures were found in the {\bf optical counterparts} of GRBs 050709 at z=0.161 \citep{Jin2016a}, 060614 at z=0.125 \citep{Yang2015a,Jin2015a}, 080503 \citep{Perley2009a,Gao2017a} at unknwon redshift, {\bf tentatively} 160821B at z=0.16 \citep{Jin2018a,Kasliwal2017a,Troja2019a,Lamb2019a} and 150101B at z=0.134 {\bf \citep{Troja2018a}}. \cite{Gao2017a} found three other possible kilonova candidates {\bf in the optical counterparts of GRBs 050724, 070714B and 061006.
-However, their peak luminosities at $\sim$1 day after the burst that are more than one order of magnitude brighter than the typical predicted values and the kilonova associated with GRB 130603B.} It should also be noted that in all these possible kilonova identifications (but GRB 150101B), the emission was preceded by a bright GRB indicating an on-axis configuration, thus suggesting that the kilonova emission may exceed the afterglow luminosity even for on-axis GRBs.
+The most plausible evidence of a kilonova before AT2017gfo is that observed as an emerging component {\bf in the light curve of} the NIR afterglow of the short GRB 130603B at z=0.356 \citep{Tanvir2013a,Berger2013b}.
+Other possible kilonova signatures were found in the optical counterpart {\bf light curves} of GRBs 050709 at z=0.161 \citep{Jin2016a}, 060614 at z=0.125 \citep{Yang2015a,Jin2015a}, 080503 \citep{Perley2009a,Gao2017a} at unknwon redshift, 150101B at z=0.134 \citep{Troja2018a}, and {\bf both in the NIR and (perhaps less clearly) in the optical counterpart light curve of 160821B at z=0.16 \citep{Jin2018a,Kasliwal2017a,Troja2019a,Lamb2019a}}. \cite{Gao2017a} found three other possible kilonova candidates associated to GRBs 050724, 070714B and 061006.
+However, their peak luminosity at $\sim$1 day after the burst are more than one order of magnitude brighter than the typical predicted values of the kilonova associated with GRBs 050709 and 130603B.
+It should also be noted that in all these possible kilonova identifications (but GRB 150101B), the emission was preceded by a bright GRB {\bf afterglow} indicating an on-axis configuration, thus suggesting that the kilonova emission may exceed the afterglow luminosity even for on-axis GRBs.

-{\bf After the discovery of {\bf AT2017gfo}, \cite{Gompertz2018a} compared the optical/NIR light curves of {\bf AT2017gfo} with those of all 23 short GRBs with redshift below 0.5.
-They were able to firmly exclude the presence of an {\bf AT2017gfo}-like component in three GRBs (050509B, 061201 and 080905A).
-At the same time, they confirmed that {\bf AT2017gfo} was much fainter than the known kilonova candidates discovered to be associated with short GRBs \citep[see also][]{Fong2017a}.
-These results suggest that kilonovae may display very different luminosities, colours and timescales. }
+After the discovery of AT2017gfo, \cite{Gompertz2018a} compared the optical/NIR light curves of AT2017gfo with those of all 23 short GRBs with redshift below 0.5.
+They were able to firmly exclude the presence of an AT2017gfo-like component in three GRBs (050509B, 061201 and 080905A).
+At the same time, they confirmed that AT2017gfo was much fainter than the {\bf claimed} kilonova candidates \citep[see also][]{Fong2017a}.
+These results suggest that kilonovae may display very different luminosity, colours and timescale {\bf evolutions}.